can123oz/ASP.NET-Core-Practice/README.md

 10- Worked on Model Bindings

+11- Add FluentValidation library on backend for better reusable codes.

+12- We have to make validations both in fontend and backend with same credentials.
+    Because if we dont make it at the frontend, the feedback will arrive to the user with the response.
+So its un efficient way of controlling data.
+Thats why we have to make controls in the Views layer and controller layer.

-These are all for practice and see the difference in between types.
+These are all for practices to see difference in between types and methods.
 Sorry for Turkish Comment lines